Lynk4/247ctf/PWNABLE/HIDDEN FLAG FUNCTION.md

 ---

-By analyzing the binary we can see the flag function was never called..........
+By analyzing the binary we can see that the flag function was never called..........

 So our payload will look like this: